Angelas Dish

 Angelas Dish is an Australian indie pop band from the Central Coast of New South Wales, formed in 2003.
 The four-piece currently consists of songwriting duo, brothers Michael and Joshua Harris, teamed up with bassist Peter Clarke, and drummer Christopher Allison.
 Michael Harris is the lead singer and most experienced musician of the group.
 There has been ongoing tension between the brothers, as Joshua has often lived in the shadow of his older sibling, as a result, Joshua Harris has made several solo albums.
-The pair continue to be brothers to this day.

 Angelas Dish have released five EPs and two studio albums in their fourteen-year career.

 History

 2003-2006: Beginnings and early EPs on Boomtown Records

 Angelas Dish formed in 2003 and self-released their self-titled debut EP the same year.
 In 2004, the band signed with Boomtown Records and released Lie Die in 2005 and My Body Is an Ashtray in 2006.
 During the release and promotion of these two EPs, the band toured with better known Australian bands, such as Gyroscope, Something With Numbers, After the Fall, Kisschasy and The Butterfly Effect.
 As well as supporting popular international acts such as Jimmy Eat World, Thirty Seconds to Mars, Anberlin and Copeland.